 Our popularity grew as people sought us out to create unique art glass windows for their homes and places of worship.
-We shared ideas and sketched them on paper to show how we could combine our resources, processes and years of experience to create a "jewel" within their architecture.
+We shared ideas and sketched them on paper to show how we could combine our resources, processes, and years of experience to create a “jewel” within their architecture.

 My most popular style has evolved from traditional beveled glass windows.
 Working asymmetrically, I bevel various thicknesses and textures of glass from varying angles and blend the bevel’s unique character with fine European glass or superior quality domestic glass.

-Often, I will incorporate techniques learned over a lifetime: flame work, sculpturing, painting, etching and carving.
+Often, I will incorporate techniques learned over a lifetime: flame work, sculpturing, painting, etching, and carving.
 I consider these windows to be the pinnacle of my art.

 Sculpturing metallic branches and vines has brought another dimension to my work.
-Free form beveling around the sculpturing gives these windows the feel of ice on the early morning vine.
+Freeform beveling around the sculpturing gives these windows the feel of ice on the early morning vine.

-Working glass over a flame has brought me the closest to my fascination with the translucency of nature.
-Mixing and drawing hot glass to make it thinner gives me the range of color I need to make interesting pieces.
+Working glass over a flame has brought me closest to my fascination with the translucency of nature.
+Mixing and drawing hot glass to make it thinner gives me the range of color I need to create interesting pieces.
 This is as close as I have come to the translucency of nature that has fascinated me.